18-07-2002/Proshop-E-commerce/README.md

 # **ProShop eCommerce Platform**

+ProShop is a full-featured eCommerce platform built using the MERN stack (MongoDB, Express, React, Node.js) with Redux for state management.
+It offers a seamless shopping experience, including features like a shopping cart, product reviews, user profiles, and order management.
+The platform provides admin tools for managing products, users, and orders, along with PayPal/credit card payment integration.
+With a built-in database seeder for easy setup, this project is designed to be a scalable and robust online store solution.
 > A fully functional eCommerce platform developed using the MERN stack (MongoDB, Express.js, React, Node.js) with Redux for state management.

 This project was built as part of a comprehensive MERN eCommerce course, focusing on creating a scalable online shopping solution with essential features for both customers and administrators.